 At night, he would walk the streets while holding a lantern, telling people that he was looking for one honest man.
 He would later claim that he never found one.

 The word “cynic” (in Greek kynikos (κυνικός) “dog-like”), derives from the word κύων or kynos, meaning dog, and was used to describe the dog-like behavior of Diogenes, who lived in the streets, sometimes eating raw meat, and performing his natural bodily functions in public, like a dog, without shame.

-Diogenes routinely demonstrated his complete disregard for every person, and any norm of the society that they were a part of.
+The Greek philosopher routinely demonstrated his complete disregard for every person, and any norm of the society that they were a part of.

 Many called him a lunatic, yet his wit and caustic humor became widely known, and he earned the respect of philosophers.

 Diogenes found interest in the ascetic teachings of Antisthenes, who was a student of Socrates.
 It is said that when he asked Antisthenes to mentor him, the philosopher ignored him; after Diogenes persisted, Antisthenes beat him with his staff.